Index |

 wrapper.java.additional_file |

-In certain cases, it can be inconvenient to list up your Java parameters in the Wrapper configuration file.
-This property provides a way to specify a file which can contain one or more parameters that will be passed as is to the JVM when it is launched.
+This property provides a way to specify a file that can contain one or more JVM arguments to be passed to the JVM.
 This can be very useful when the parameter list needs to be generated dynamically or via an installer.
 Any parameters defined in this file will appear after those defined using the standard wrapper.java.additional.<n> properties.
 Starting with Wrapper version 3.5.23, any environment variable references in the file will be expanded.
 NOTEYou may target different versions of Java by including the WRAPPER_JAVA_VERSION environment variable in the name of the file.
-Parameter File Format: The file format is simple.
+File Format: The file format is simple.

 wrapper.java.additional_file.required |